Republiek (political organisation): History

-Early April 2013, the NRG reported having seen its membership grown rapidly with 800 people in the preceding two months (on top of the 1200 there were in January).
+In early April 2013, the NRG reported having seen its membership grow rapidly by 800 people in the preceding two months (on top of the 1200 there were in January).
 It attributed this growth to the 'Orange hype' in the run-up to the investiture of Willem-Alexander later that month.
-Chair Anjo Clement claimed on 21 April 2013 that the monarchy would not exist in twenty years time, because of the bumpy road Willem-Alexander has had on his way to become king, especially regarding his villa in Mozambique and the denial of Zorreguieta's part in Argentina's dictatorship during the Dirty War.
+Chair Anjo Clement claimed on 21 April 2013 that the monarchy would not exist in twenty years' time, because of the bumpy road Willem-Alexander has had on his way to become king, especially regarding his villa in Mozambique and the denial of Zorreguieta's part in Argentina's dictatorship during the Dirty War.
 A citizen's initiative on the monarch's salary started by the NRG was signed by over 13,000 people.

 Each year, the NRG awards the title of Republican of the Year to the person that has best encouraged discussion on the abolishment of the monarchy.
 In 2015, comedian Arjen Lubach was given the award for the 22 March 2015 episode of his satirical talkshow Zondag met Lubach, in which he mocked the monarchy by proclaiming himself "Pharaoh of the Netherlands" and launched a citizens' initiative with more than 100,000 signatures to confirm it.
 He succeeded Utrecht student Joanna, who in 2013 caused national uproar by publicly protesting with a sign that said: "Weg met de monarchie.
 Het is 2013." ("Down with the monarchy.
 It's 2013").

 Organisation

-From 2020, the board of Republiek will be formed by a General Board and a Daily Board.
+From 2020, the board of Republiek has been formed by a General Board and a Daily Board.
 The daily board has a seat on the general board and is supported in its activities by a campaign team.
 Floris Müller has been chairman since 2020, Bram van Montfoort has been working as a campaign manager since 2018.